rynkowsg/hamster-agent/README.md

 To restart:  ```sudo service hamster-agent restart```

 ## License
-Hamster Agent has an GNU GPL v3 License.
-See the LICENSE.txt for more information.
+Hamster Agent has an GNU GPLv3 license.
+See the LICENSE file for more information.